ashzavin/Vaaratia.com/README.md

 # Vaaratia.com

-This android application was developed with android studio using JAVA, XML.
+This is an android application developed with android studio using JAVA and XML.